-An important task for project maintenance and administration of the Bizagi System, is to perform a constant maintenance to the database, so that you can look after an appropriate performance and working of the system.
+An important task for project maintenance and administration of the Bizagi System is to perform regular maintenance to the database, to keep the system working at an appropriate performance level.

-Note that each database engine by itself (SQL Server, Oracle) provides the necessary tools for such maintenance, which includes possibilities of pro-active monitor, to run diagnostics (e.g, profiler tools) and to perform tuning tasks.
+Each database engine by itself (SQL Server, Oracle) provides the necessary tools for such maintenance, including ways to pro-activly monitor, run diagnostics (e.g, profiler tools) and perform tuning tasks.

 For more information, refer to System administration.

 1. Perform continuous monitoring over the database performance

 The database engine itself provides the necessary tools and log files so you can monitor, run diagnostics, and interpret results so you can perform tuning tasks.

 Through pro-active monitoring you can anticipate undesirable situations such as table scans, database locks or delays, and detect situations which may require database tuning.